Game Skeleton

 Now that we created a list of things that we need in our game, we will start by adding the entities.

-You are modifying your Visual Studio Project All of the work that you do in the FlatRedBall Editor results mainly in code being generated and in your Visual Studio project (.csproj) being modified.
-Normally you don't need to do anything - when you add things to FRB, they will automatically show up in Visual Studio.
+Remember, you are modifying your Visual Studio Project.
+All of the work that you do in the FlatRedBall Editor results mainly in code being generated and your Visual Studio project (.csproj) being modified.
+Normally this "just works" - when you add things to FRB, they automatically show up in Visual Studio.
 However, keep in mind that any changes made in Visual Studio (such as adding new classes) will not be picked up by FlatRedBall until you save your project.
+It's best to get in the habit of saving your Visual Studio project after you add any new files.

-To add the bullet, repeat the steps above, but this time name the entity Bullet.
+To add the Bullet entity, repeat the steps above, but this time name the entity Bullet.
 Otherwise, all options should be the same including Circle collision.

 Now you should have two new entities - Bullet and Rock.